jeremygray/pyfilesec/docs/source/index.rst

   coverage (we're not there yet).
 See Performance and tests, below.
 - OpenSSL is not distributed as part of the library (see Installation).
-- By design, the computer used for encryption can be different from the computer used for decryption; it can be a different device, operating system, and openssl version.
+- By design, the computer used for encryption can be different from the computer used for decryption; it can be a different device, operating system, and version of OpenSSL.
 - You should encrypt and decrypt only on machines that are physically secure, with access limited to trusted people.
 Although encryption can be done anywhere, using a public key, if someone used a different public key to encrypt data